 Aim to drink 1 liter of water for every 22 kilograms you weigh.
 For example, I weigh 69 kg and usually drink about 3 liters of water per day.
 I know it sounds like a lot to drink each day.

-I used to think that 2 liters was a lot a while ago.
-Once I made my 1 liter of lemon water first thing in the morning non-negotiable, it became so much easier.
+Once I made my 1 liter of lemon water first thing in the morning non-negotiable, it became so much easier to drink 2 to 3 liters a day.
 You need to make a decision for better health.